 Nearly two centuries ago, decades before the Civil War, Over sixty slaves were freed by the will of Major Richard Bibb in Russellville, Kentucky.
-They inherited land, tools, houses and money; everything needed to establish themselves as free blacks in America.
+They inherited land, tools, houses and money - everything needed to establish themselves as free blacks in America.
 Today descendants of those freedmen are rediscovering their own history through the efforts of a single dedicated local historian.
 But the impact of this story goes much wider, a few white descendants of the major are also finding lessons and meaning in this legacy.

 Morrow leads a project of the local historical society to complete a museum in the Major's house dedicated to the emancipated laborers and their legacy.
 A hope hangs over the project that a new interest in this story will help preserve the neighborhood he grew up in as one of the oldest and longest lasting rural black neighborhoods in the South.
 He hopes the museum will provide a future for the at risk young men he mentors.
-The young men, some descended from those same former slaves, are building the museum today.
+The young men, some descended from those same formerly enslaved African Americans, are building the museum today.
 It remains to be seen if his efforts will be successful.

 About the Film Makers